Klywood/Springer_API/README.md

  - collect and save summary information about records (articles, books, etc.) to files
  - collect general statistics (total number of publications by countries, subjects, etc.) for various disciplines in the specified range of years
- - create pandas DataFrames with numbers of publications with numbers of publications by category with specified query
+ - create pandas DataFrames with numbers of publications by category with specified query
  - work with collected data in Jupyter Notebook for processing and visualization